mageeanbrown/mageeanbrown.github.io/_projects/9_project.md

     </div>
 </div>
 <div class="caption">
     Two welding sculptures I made for different classes during undergrad.
-On the right is the rickshaw driver I made as part of a project for my Urban Studies class, and on the right, is an abstract human scupture I made for a modern culture and media course focused on environmental policy.
+On the left, a rickshaw driver I made as part of a project for my Urban Studies class.
+On the right, an abstract human sculpture I made for a modern culture and media course focused on environmental policy.
 </div>